elirapport1/goat_of_goats/README.md

 ## Introduction

 In the realm of sports, few debates ignite more passionate discussions than the question of who is the Greatest of All Time (GOAT) in a particular sport.
 Even more contentious is the question: "Who is the GOAT of GOATs?" - the ultimate athlete whose dominance in their sport surpasses all others across different disciplines.
-This project aims to bring objectivity to this inherently subjective debate through data-driven analysis and a carefully crafted player index system.
+In this project I wanted to bring objectivity to this inherently subjective debate (which I was having with my friends) through data-driven analysis and a carefully crafted player index system.

 ### Project Overview